Test Sections of COMPASS

 The Essay Writing Test has one single writing task prompt.
 Students are supposed to write a response by taking a stance, and giving supporting arguments to the position.

 The ESL Test includes listening, reading, and grammar and usage questions for ESL students to evaluate their English skills for day-to-day and academic purposes.

-To understand clearly what is the COMPASS test, we should also understand that it is an untimed test.
-Therefore it is encouraged that you take necessary steps and time to answer each question, and clear any doubts you have about any questions or instructions.
+To understand this test clearly, we should also note that it is an untimed test.
+Therefore, it is encouraged that you take necessary steps and time to answer each question, and clear any doubts you have about any questions or instructions.
 You may even guess your answers, as each answer adds more clarity about your skills and abilities to the colleges.

 How is the COMPASS Test Important?

-Thus, having a clear idea of what is the COMPASS test, and what is the purpose of the test, is important, if you are planning for higher studies.
-Since the test is diagnostic in nature and helps course placement and thus prepares way for your future/career, it is vital that you learn what is the COMPASS test before you take the test.
+Thus, having a clear idea of COMPASS and its purpose, is important, if you are planning for higher studies.
+Since the test is diagnostic in nature and helps in course placement and thus makes way for your future/career, it is vital that you learn about the exam before taking it.

 Terms and Conditions